microsoft/Smart-Energy-Foundation-Demo-Stack/Deploy/Readme.md

 # Deployment Instructions

 ## Pre-deployment instructions
-This solution depends on the DarkSky API and the WattTime API to collect weather data.
+This solution depends on the WattTime API to collect Carbon Emissions data.
+It can also optionally collect weather data from the DarkSky API.
-The following input fields will be required: WattTimeUsername, WattTimePassword, WattTimeEmail, WattTimeOrganization, DarkSkyApiKey
-The following input fields are optional: WattTimeApiKey.
+The following input fields will be required: WattTimeUsername, WattTimePassword, WattTimeEmail, WattTimeOrganization The following input fields are optional: DarkSkyApiKey, WattTimeApiKey Before proceding, please go to https://api.watttime.org/docs/ and look for the create account section to create a WattTime account.
-Before proceding, please go to https://darksky.net/dev/register to register for the DarkSky API.
+If weather data is required, please go to https://darksky.net/dev/register to register for the DarkSky API.
-Also, please go to https://api.watttime.org/docs/ and look for the create account section to create a WattTime account.

 ## Deploying the solution
 Please ensure to have completed the Pre-deployment instructions before running the deployment scripts.